 Please note: Day-use picnic shelters can be reserved between the first Friday in April through the last Sunday in October.
 You can make reservations up to nine months in advance.
 If you require assistance or accommodation to make a reservation, please call 1-844-472-7275.
 A convenience fee of $5 will be charged to make reservations by telephone, in addition to the standard $10 reservation fee.

 The Swan Falls museum is open to the public, from 10 a.m. to 4 p.m. every Saturday between April 15 and Labor Day.
 Tours at other times may be arranged in advance by emailing us.
-Scheduling tours outside open hours requires at least one week prior notice.
+Scheduling tours outside open hours requires at least two weeks prior notice.
 See tour guidelines.

 Visitors can walk across the face of the dam to reach the south side of the Snake River.
 New safety guidelines have prompted the installation of a gate that locks automatically at 9 p.m.
 Anyone on the south side of the river at 9 p.m. will still be able to return, however, the gate will open only in one direction.

 Swan Falls Dam lies within the world-famous Snake River Birds of Prey National Conservation Area.
 The area is home to many bird species: